+UNITED STATES OF AMERICA

+BEFORE THE

+FEDERAL ENERGY REGULATORY COMMISSION

 Order Proposing Reporting Requirement )

 on Natural Gas Sales to California ) Docket No. RM01-9-000

 Market )

 COMMENTS OF THE

 ELECTRIC POWER SUPPLY ASSOCIATION

 On May 18, 2001, the Federal Energy Regulatory Commission (FERC or the Commission) issued an Order proposing reporting requirements on natural gas sales to California.
 The Order would require natural gas sellers and transporters serving the California market to report information on transaction volume and prices into California, including transportation rates, pipeline’s daily operational capacity, actual volumes flowing to, and in California, and gas sales and the transportation requirements of California LDCs.
 The Commission has expressed concern about natural gas prices in California and intends to use the reported information to determine what, if any action, it should take in the scope of its jurisdiction.